Peopling of the Americas: Evidence for pre-LGM human presence

-The Yana River Rhino Horn site (RHS) has dated human occupation of eastern Arctic Siberia to 27k 14C years BP (31.3k cal years BP).
+The Yana River Rhino Horn site (RHS) has dated human occupation of eastern Arctic Siberia to 31,300 BP.
 That date has been interpreted by some as evidence that migration into Beringia was imminent, lending credence to occupation of Beringia during the LGM.
 However, the Yana RHS date is from the beginning of the cooling period that led into the LGM.
 A compilation of archaeological site dates throughout eastern Siberia suggest that the cooling period caused a retreat of humans southwards.
 Pre-LGM lithic evidence in Siberia indicate a settled lifestyle that was based on local resources, while post-LGM lithic evidence indicate a more migratory lifestyle.

-The oldest archaeological sites on the Alaskan side of Beringia date to 12k 14C years BP (14k cal years BP).
-It is possible that a small founder population had entered Beringia before that time.
-However, archaeological sites that date closer to the LGM on either the Siberian or the Alaskan side of Beringia are lacking.
-Biomarker and microfossil analyses of sediments from Lake E5 and Burial Lake in northern Alaska suggest human presence in eastern Beringia as early as 34,000 years ago.
-These sedimentary analyses have been suggested to be the only possibly recoverable remnants of humans living in Alaska during the last Glacial period.
+A 2021 discovery of human footprints in relict lake sediments near White Sands National Park in New Mexico demonstrated there was a verifiable human presence in the region dating back to the LGM between 18,000 and 26,000 years ago.
+Later studies, reported in October 2023, confirmed that the age of the human footprints to be "up to 23,000 years old".
+A 2025 study based on radiocarbon dating performed by two independent labs provided an estimate for the White Sands footprints site of >23,600-17,000 calibrated years Before Present.

 The Clovis-first advocates have not accepted the veracity of these findings.
 In 2022, they said, "The oldest evidence for archaeological sites in the New World with large numbers of artifacts occurring in discrete and minimally disturbed stratigraphic contexts occur in eastern Beringia between 13,000 and 14,200 BP.
 South of the ice sheets, the oldest such sites occur in association with the Clovis complex.
 If humans managed to breach the continental ice sheets significantly before 13,000 BP, there should be clear evidence for it in the form of at least some stratigraphically discrete archaeological components with a relatively high artifact count.
 So far, no such evidence exists."